SarthakJariwala/ezconda/docs/index.md

     - scipy
 ```

+???
+Info
+    If you try to remove a package that is a dependency for an installed package, **EZconda** will inform you before removing the package.
+See [docs](user_guide/remove_packages.md) for more details.

 ### Recreate environment

 As you create, install and remove packages, in addition to the specifications file, **EZconda** also generates and maintains a lock file.
 You can use this lock file to reproducibly recreate an environment.